Postgraduate Course: Neuroimaging research for graduate neuroscientists (NEME11040)

 |Summary||Neuroimaging techniques basics, modality overviews, practicalities and safety, as well as applications in neurological diseases, primarily with a research focus.

-Modules will cover but not be limited to the techniques and physics of radiation based, and magnetic resonance based imaging acquisition, plus how these basic physics principles translate into modern neuroimaging modalities (radiography / X-ray, single-photon emission computed tomography (SPECT), positron emission photometry (PET), computed tomography (CT), and magnetic resonance (MR)).
+Modules cover but are not limited to the techniques and physics of radiation based, and magnetic resonance based imaging acquisition, plus how these basic physics principles translate into modern neuroimaging modalities (radiography / X-ray, single-photon emission computed tomography (SPECT), positron emission tomography (PET), computed tomography (CT), and magnetic resonance (MR)).
 Key practical and safety considerations will be covered.
 Students will then learn how these imaging techniques are applied in research into common neurological diseases.
 The didactic component of the course will consist of online lectures, required readings from the University library, and MCQs to re-enforce learning objectives, supported by online discussion boards.
 Activities, which will run in parallel to the didactic components and be matched to the learning objectives, will include individual work, peer review, as well as group and tutor engagement, with a view to exploring taught concepts in greater detail.

 Entry Requirements (not applicable to Visiting Students)